lnalborczyk/ESTER/README.md

 Different questions
 -------------------

 1.  **Simulation**.
-Given an expected effect size and sample size, what ER evolution should I reasonnably expect ?
+Given an expected effect size and a given sample size, what evolution of the evidence ratios should I reasonnably expect ?

 2.  **Observed data**.
 When to stop recruiting participants ?

 Simulation
 ----------

-This first function runs a simulated study in which we compare two independant groups, for various effect size and sample size.
+This first function runs a simulated study in which we compare two independant groups, for various effect sizes and sample sizes.
 The `nmin` argument serves to specify from which participant we want to start doing sequential testing (usually we recommand to avoid `nmin` &lt; 20).

 ``` r
 library(ESTER)